-Group Group 2021 2020 £000 £000 Operating surplus/(deficit) for the year 427 (1,168) Merger grant - 1,200 Surplus for the year from continuing operations 427 32 FRS 102/EPP pension adjustments (2,750) (1,584) Deficit before other gains and losses (2,323) (1,552) Loss on disposal of asset (24) - Deficit for the year (2,347) (1,552) Actuarial gain/(loss) in respect of pensions schemes 7,539 (14,369) Total comprehensive income/(expenditure) for the year 5,192 (15,921)
+Group Group

+2022 2021

+£000 £000

+Operating surplus for the year 545 427

+Surplus for the year from continuing operations 545 427

+FRS 102/EPP pension adjustments (3,095) (2,750)

+Deficit before other gains and losses (2,550) (2,323)

+Loss on disposal of asset (4) (24)

+Deficit for the year (2,554) (2,347)

+Actuarial gain in respect of pensions schemes 22,188 7,539

+Total comprehensive income for the year 19,634 5,192

-The FRS 102 pension adjustments impacted interest payable by £362k, staff costs of £2.375m and actuarial gain in respect of pension schemes by £7.544m.
-The Enhanced Pension Provision (EPP) adjustments impacted interest payable by £13k and actuarial loss of £4.5k.
+The FRS 102 pension adjustments impacted interest payable by £390k, staff costs of £2.689m and actuarial gain in respect of pension schemes by £22.083m.
+The Enhanced Pension Provision (EPP) adjustments impacted interest payable by £16k and actuarial gain of £105k.

-The loss of income against original target across the Group from Apprenticeships and Commercial activity in 2020-21 has been compensated by additional income in other income streams, including additional ESFA funding.
-Shortfalls in these lines will impact into future years but can be mitigated if recruitment of Apprentices and Commercial activity can return to previous levels at the earliest opportunity.
-Early indications in 2021-22 are looking positive for Commercial although Apprenticeships remain an area of focus due to the continued difficulties experienced by employers during COVID-19.
+A shortfall in income in 2021-22 against original target across the Group, mainly from Adult Education Budget, Apprenticeships and Commercial activity has been offset by savings in staff costs and non-pay expenditure, resulting in the original budget surplus of £515k being achieved.
+Shortfalls in these lines will impact into future years but can be mitigated if recruitment activity can return to previous levels.
+Early indications in 2022-23 are looking positive for Commercial although Apprenticeships remain an area of focus due to the continued difficulties experienced by employers as a result of COVID-19 and the current economic climate.